 BMW’s benchmark sport sedan, the M3, will soon come in for a redesign.

-A prototype for the next-generation model been spotted again, and even at this early stage of the development we can gather a number of clues.
+Referred to internally as the G80, the new M3 will sport a much wider track compared to the redesigned 2019 3-Series, from which it will be derived.
 We can also see that the brake discs and calipers are very large, and at the rear of the car sit a signature set of quad-exhaust tips.
 Hidden underneath all of the camouflage gear at the front will be enlarged intakes possibly with a similar design to what’s found on the latest M5.

 2020 BMW M3 spy shots - Image via S. Baldauf/SB-Medien

 The M3 for decades has been the go-to option for the sharpest sport sedans and coupes on the market, though AMG and Cadillac’s respective C63 and ATS-V models have outshone their Munich rival in recent years.
 It’s a situation we’re sure the M division will want to rectify with its newest M3.
-Stay tuned for updates as development continues.